alensiljak/gnucash-portfolio/app/ReadMe.md

 ## CSS

+SCSS is compiled using node-sass:

 `node run scss`

 ## JS

 JavaScript is bundled through Flask Assets.
 It collects the vendor code from node modules.
+Make sure all the npm dependencies are installed.
+The bundle will be built automatically when the app is started.

 # Running